twolfson/twolfson.com-scripts/README.md

 For more reading, please see: https://twolfson.com/2022-07-30-startup-time-investing-operational-processes

 ## Getting Started
-To get a server running or verifying server integrity, we have documented runbooks for each of those tasks.
+To provision a server, deploy a service, or verify integrity, we have runbooks for each of those tasks.

 There are common dependencies needed to check your work.
 Please install the following: